AhmedDesoky14/Secured-CAN-Network-Application/README.md

-# Secured-V2I-Application
+# Secured-CAN-Network-Application

-`Secured-V2I-Application` is two-way application to apply V2I communications technology using TCP/IP model and WiFi available technoolgy, designed and developed into 2 parts.
+`# Secured-CAN-Network-Application` is application for CAN network communications to enable real-time communication over CAN bus between different microcontrollers, designed and developed for 2 targets
+First, **Raspberry Pi with MCP2515 CAN controller**.
+Second, **STM32F1x with MCP2551 CAN transceiver**

 This application is part of the **Secured V2X Enabled Autoparking System Graduation Project**, mentored by **Valeo**.

-First part, **V2I Server - Infrastructure** is run on STM32F4x micrcontroller based on STM HAL libraries.

 ## Features
-- Act as WiFi Access Point for vehiceles WiFi stations, using ESP8266 hardware module connected to STM32Fx via UART-based communications.
-- Manage all incoming clients requests connected to the WiFi local network and exchange data with clients.
-- Provide connected clients with different types of services.
+- Real-time communications between different micrcontrollers via CAN bus.
+- Support messages up to size of 116 bytes.
-- Support high level of security by using RSA cryptosystem and SHA256 hash algorithm for the exchanged messages.
+- Support high level of security by using AES cryptosystem and SHA256 hash algorithm for the exchanged messages.
+- Handle all exchanged messages asynchronously.

+---

 ## Components
+*1- For STM32F1x*
+	- CAN handler, based on STM HAL libraries.
+ 	- CAN Tansport Protocol.
+Implementation of CAN TP (ISO 15765-2) for CAN segmentation and assembly. **Tareget independent.**
+  	- CAN Service Manager.
+CAN application APIs with the ability and option to encrypt the messages using the implemented Cryptography stack. **Tareget independent.**

+*2- For Raspberry Pi*
+	- CAN handler, based on can-utils library acts as a wrapper for it.
+ 	- CAN Tansport Protocol.
+Implementation of CAN TP (ISO 15765-2) for CAN segmentation and assembly. **Tareget independent.**
+  	- CAN Service Manager.
+CAN application APIs with the ability and option to encrypt the messages using the implemented Cryptography stack. **Tareget independent.**

 - Cryptography stack files utilizing WolfSSL open-source crypto library functions.
 - ESP8266 hardware module driver.
 - V2I Server Manager -> Application module.